nandokawka/Turntable-to-Sonos-Bose-Bluetooth-or-internet-radio-with-Raspberry-Pi/README.md

   ![Icecast interface](./img/icecast-interface.png "Icecast Interface")

-2. Try to listen to your local internet radio stream.
+2. Try to listen to your record.
    1. Configure a web radio player and point it to your stream.
 Your Stream url is `http://<local ip address of raspberry pi>:8000/turntable.mp3` e.g. `http://192.168.178.43:8000/turntable.mp3`:
       1. [*Add an Internet radio station to Sonos*](https://support.sonos.com/en/article/add-an-internet-radio-station-to-sonos).
       2. [*Add custom url to TuneIn*](https://help.tunein.com/what-if-i-know-a-radio-stations-streaming-url-but-its-not-on-tunein-can-i-still-listen-to-it-HkOxgcC9OwM).
    2. Start a record on your turntable.
-The ecoding of darkice causes a slight delay of a few seconds.
+The encoding of Darkice causes a slight delay of a few seconds.
 Be patient!

 ## Thanks to